Jean Hersholt

 Jean Pierre Carl Buron (12 July 1886 – 2 June 1956), known professionally as Jean Hersholt, was a Danish-American actor.
-He is most famous for starring on the CBS radio series Dr. Christian from 1937–1954, which later inspired a TV series with the same name from 1956 to 1957.
+He is most famous for starring on the CBS radio series Dr. Christian from 1937–1954, reprising the role in a film series from 1939-1941.
 He also co-starred with Shirley Temple in the film Heidi (1937).
 When asked how to pronounce his name, he told The Literary Digest, "in English her'sholt; in Danish, hairs'hult."
 From 1924 to 1955, he had 140 motion picture credits: 75 silent film and 65 "talkies"; he directed four.

 Early life

 Hersholt was born Jean Pierre Carl Buron on 12 July 1886 in Copenhagen, the capital of Denmark.
 He claimed to have been born into a family of actors, but in reality, both of his parents, Henri Pierre Buron and Clara (née Petersen), were hairdressers.

 Henri was the son of a French Roman Catholic father and a Danish Protestant mother, while Clara was the daughter of a Danish Protestant father and a Danish Jewish mother.
 Initially, Henri worked as a hairdresser but later became a cigar and wine merchant/vendor.
 Hersholt appeared in two of the first short films of the Danish film studio Nordisk Film in 1906, but did not find much success in his early years in Denmark.
 Hersholt emigrated to the United States in 1913 and spent the remainder of his acting career in America.